Change Through the Seasons

 The activities in this unit help children understand the basic concepts in the Disciplinary Core Ideas listed here.
 You can use the following list as a guide for lesson planning.
 These Disciplinary Core Ideas are taken from Grade Band Endpoints in A Framework for K-12 Science Education.
 Additionally, our activities give children opportunities to engage in many of the Science and Engineering Practices and reflect on the Crosscutting Concepts as identified in the Next Generation Science Standards.
 Continue reading Birds on the Wing – Standards

 The ever-changing cycle of seasons is one of the pleasures of living in a temperate climate.
-From the emergence of tender life in spring and the abundance of summer, to autumnal ripening, and then the long, cold winter, each season has its unique conditions.
-Survival demands that plants, animals, fungi, and even bacteria are adapted to survive all the seasons, and for most, winter is the most difficult.
+From the emergence of tender life in spring and the abundance of summer, to autumnal ripening followed by the long, cold winter, each season has its unique conditions.
+Survival demands that plants, animals, fungi, and even bacteria are adapted to survive all the seasons, and, for most, winter is the most difficult.
 This might seem obvious, but the implications are important.

 Because of the tilt of the northern hemisphere away from the sun in the winter, we experience shorter days and lower temperatures, often below the freezing point of water.
-Water is essential to life, the fluid matrix of living cells.
-When ice forms inside cells it not only slows down their functioning, but the sharp ice crystals can pierce cell walls, destroying them.
-To avoid this, many plants and Continue reading Winter Ways – Background
+Continue reading Winter Ways – Background